 You’ll also be able to attend seminars run by the University’s Centre for Risk Research as well as specialist finance-focused Business School events.
 These include talks by professionals from finance and insurance companies and leading researchers from other universities.

-Each module is assessed by a combination of exams and coursework.
+Each module is assessed by exams, coursework or a combination of both.

 Most modules will be individually assessed and some will have a group assessment.
 Other modules are likely to have a practical computer-based assignment.

 As part of this course, you’ll complete a dissertation project on a topic of your choice.
 This will enable you to specialise in an area of interest and put research skills into practice.